-An Overdraft Fee WILL NOT be charged under the following circumstances (These special circumstances do not apply to Commercial Checking Account Holders) 1.
-If after all transactions presented to your account in any given day are paid, and your account balance at the end of the day is overdrawn by \$10 or less.
-2. If the item 6 being presented to your account is \$10 or less 3.
-On an everyday one-time debit card transaction or ATM withdrawal, if your available balance was sufficient at the time the transaction was authorized, even if your account balance is overdrawn at the time the transaction is presented for payment.
-4. (For Consumer Account Holders Only.)
+An Overdraft Fee WILL NOT be charged under the following circumstances (These special circumstances do not apply to Commercial Checking Account Holders)

+- 1. If after all transactions presented to your account in any given day are paid, and your account balance at the end of the day is overdrawn by \$10 or less. - 2.
+If the item6 being presented to your account is \$10 or less - 3.
+On an everyday one-time debit card transaction or ATM withdrawal, if your available balance was sufficient at the time the transaction was authorized, even if your account balance is overdrawn at the time the transaction is presented for payment. - 4.
+(For Consumer Account Holders Only.)
 On an everyday one-time debit card transaction or ATM withdrawal from a CONSUMER Account unless you have expressly opted-in to the First Northern Bank Full Overdraft Protection Service (Full ODP).
 If you have opted-in to Full ODP, you have agreed that Overdraft Fees will be charged to your account in exchange for payment of these items.

+Non-Sufficient Funds Returned Item (NSF) Fee

-Non-Sufficient First Northern Bank returns an item 6 presented for payment when your account does not have enough money in your AVAILABLE BALANCE 5 Funds Returned \$32 fee for each item 6 (Your Account may be charged a daily maximum of 6 Non-Sufficient Funds Returned Item Fees per day, for a total of \$192.
-There is no daily ltem (NSF) Fee maximum number of NSF Returned Item Fees that may be charged to Commercial Checking Account.) (shown as NSF Be aware that your item 6 may be presented multiple times.
-We do not monitor or control the number of times your transaction item is presented for Returned Item Fee) payment.
+First Northern Bank returns an item6 presented for payment when your account does not have enough money in your AVAILABLE BALANCE5

+\$32 fee for each item6 (Your Account may be charged a daily maximum of 6 Non-Sufficient Funds Returned Item Fees per day, for a total of \$192.
+There is no daily maximum number of NSF Returned Item Fees that may be charged to Commercial Checking Account.)

+(shown as NSF Returned Item Fee)

+Be aware that your item6 may be presented multiple times.
+We do not monitor or control the number of times your transaction item is presented for payment.
 We may charge a fee EACH TIME the item is presented if the amount of money in your account is not sufficient to cover that item.
-This may result in multiple Non-Sufficient Funds Fees being assessed for THE SAME ITEM 6 .
+This may result in multiple Non-Sufficient Funds Fees being assessed for THE SAME ITEM6.

 A Non-Sufficient Funds Returned Item Fee WILL NOT be charged under the following circumstances: (These special circumstances do not apply to Commercial Checking Account.)

-1. If the item 6 being presented to your account is \$10 or less 2 On a declined ATM withdrawal attempt or declined every day one-time debit card transaction attempt, such as a purchase at a grocery store or other merchant.
-3. To a BankOn Checking Account Reserve Account 2% of the advance amount will be charged as a Transfer Fee.
-For example, when \$200 is advanced from your Reserve Account, your Reserve Account Advance Fee will be charged a \$4 Transfer Fee. (shown as Transfer Fee TION OPTIONS.
+- 1. If the item6 being presented to your account is \$10 or less - 2 On a declined ATM withdrawal attempt or declined every day one-time debit card transaction attempt, such as a purchase at a grocery store or other merchant. - 3.
+To a BankOn Checking Account

+Reserve Account Advance Fee (shown as Transfer Fee)

+2% of the advance amount will be charged as a Transfer Fee.
+For example, when \$200 is advanced from your Reserve Account, your Reserve Account will be charged a \$4 Transfer Fee.

+OVERDRAFT PROTECTION OPTIONS.
 First Northern Bank offers two Overdraft Protection alternatives to help you avoid Overdraft and NSF Returned Item Fees.
-1. Savings tomatic transfers, and 2.
-Reserve Account Line of Credit (requires credit approval.) e linked to your checking account to avoid overdraft situations.
+1. Savings Account overdraft automatic transfers, and 2.
+Reserve Account Line of Credit (requires credit approval.)

+Either account can be linked to your checking account to avoid overdraft situations.
 Fees for these services apply.

-AM OPTIONS.
+OVERDRAFT PROGRAM OPTIONS.
 First Northern Bank offers two Overdraft Programs from which you may choose.
-The Standard and Full Programs may help you avoid check - electronic transactions up to a certain overdrawn amount.
+The Standard and Full Programs may help you avoid check returns and rejected electronic transactions up to a certain overdrawn amount.
 However, all Overdraft and Non-Sufficient Funds fees as listed above will apply.
-You may e options, or no Overdraft Program.
+You may choose either of these options, or no Overdraft Program.
 You may change your Overdraft Program choice at any time by contacting the bank.
-See Understanding and Avoiding Overdraft and Non-S ufficient Fund (NSF) Returned Item Fees and the Overdraft Program Service Policy .
+See Understanding and Avoiding Overdraft and Non-Sufficient Fund (NSF) Returned Item Fees and the Overdraft Program Service Policy.